MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 ### Enable push notifications on your application

- In XCode's project editor, choose your target and click **Capabilities**.
+ In Xcode's project editor, choose your target and click **Capabilities**.
 In the **Push Notifications** section, click the switch to turn it from OFF to ON.
 ![enable-push-capability](images/ios-enable-push-capability.png)

 [!include[](apns-setup.md)]